 - The ability to feature a single image across the top of a blog post

 - Multi-language functionality

 WordPress is pretty hard to beat in the blogging department, but it is missing one big perk that Wix offers: WordPress doesn’t have a free library of media ready to drop into a post.
 Instead, WordPress bloggers will need to locate their own free and copyright-free images online at sites like Pexels or Pixabay.

 WordPress and Wix actually have something in common when it comes to SEO – both rely on apps or plugins.

-On WordPress, you need to install a plugin call Yoast.
-Yoast is the number one SEO plugin for WordPress, and is used by over 5 million websites.
-It offers both free and premium services, although the free option is very limited.
+Meanwhile, the number one SEO plugin for WordPress users is called Yoast, and is used by over 5 million websites.
+It offers both free and premium services (although the free option is very limited).

-Yoast premium costs $69 to use for one WordPress website, and comes backed with great SEO features like:
+Yoast premium costs $99 per year (excluding VAT), and comes backed with great SEO features like:

 - Editing metadata – Changing the text that appears on search result pages.

 - Internal linking suggestions – Guidance on the best pages to link to on your website when creating a new web page.

 - Redirects – Automatically sending someone to a new URL when you change the slug on an existing page.